Can I Be Fired While on Workers’ Compensation in Allentown?

 What is light duty?

-A: Light duty is a job for the injured worker that is either physically or mentally less demanding than their regular job.
+A: is a job for the injured worker that is either physically or mentally less demanding than their regular job.
 Light duty is meant to allow the employee to return to work while still receiving workers’ comp benefits.
 Your doctor has the right to clear you for light duty tasks.
 If your doctor gives you the green light, and your employer can provide a light duty job, then it is in your best interest to accept the light duty work while receiving workers’ compensation benefits.

 What is a penalty petition?